ferrnnaando/ferrnnaando/README.md

 # 👋 | Hello, I'm Fernando.
 > 🔩 I’m currently working as a freelancer.

-> 💻 I’m currently learning C++ and SQL
+> 💻 Experience on C++, SQL and Linux Bash,

-> 🔔 I’m looking to collaborate in frontend proyects.
+> 🔔 I’m looking to collaborate in backend proyects.

 ## 📫 | How to reach me?
 > 📫 For bussiness topics, contact me by mail. (azuagaferrnnaando@gmail.com).